dima-avdeev-jb/compose-uikit-in-appcode/README.md

  - Debug swift files

 ### Cons:
  - Not stable.
-Often breaks.
+May breaks.
  - Don't know how to run on real device